Balatro: Decks

 The deck of playing cards that the player chooses at the beginning of a run also has its own effects; the player starts out with a "starter" series of decks, and completes runs to unlock new ones.
 Completing runs also unlocks "stakes" for the deck used, which add more difficult conditions to the run.
 New special cards and vouchers can be unlocked for future runs by meeting certain conditions.

 Modding

-Balatro has significant support for modification primarily through the third-party mod loader Steammodded.
-Several mods exist for Balatro; one famous example of this is the Cryptid mod, which adds over 100 Jokers and is designed to be intentionally unbalanced.
-Another popular mod for Balatro is the Multiplayer mod, which novelly enables players to face off against another player during a Nemesis Blind, in which whoever scores the highest is able to take a life from their opponent.
+Balatro has significant support for modification primarily through the third-party mod loader Steamodded.
+Many mods exist for Balatro; one famous example of this is the Cryptid mod, which adds over 120 Jokers and is designed to be intentionally unbalanced.
+Another popular mod for Balatro is the Multiplayer mod, which allows players to face off against another player during a Nemesis Blind, in which whoever scores the highest is able to take a life from their opponent.
+Players lose when they have no more lives.